opendevshop/devshop-composer-template/README.md

-# Composer template for Drupal projects on Aegir & DevShop.
+# Composer template for Drupal projects on DevShop.

 This project template provides a starter kit for managing your site dependencies with [Composer](https://getcomposer.org/), tuned to run on Aegir or DevShop.